LukeGrahamLandry/Lox/bootstrap/clox/README.md

 ## Optimising Variables

-How the book does variables:
-var name = 10;
-    - index = push to constants "name"
-    - emit: OP_GET_CONSTANT write(10)
-    - emit: OP_DEFINE_GLOBAL index
-Recall:
-    write(v): put Value(v), with wasted space for type tag, in the chunk's constant array then write byte(index) to the code array.
-    They don't export the opcode and constant data as one stream of bytes.
-    VM OP_GET_CONSTANT: read the next code byte as an index to get from the constants array and push to the stack.
-Now we push VM OP_DEFINE_GLOBAL:
-    - name = next byte as index to constant array
-    - in the globals hash table set: name = pop()
-To retrieve, ex: name;
-    - index = push to constants "name"
-    - emit: OP_GET_GLOBAL index
-VM OP_GET_GLOBAL:
-    - name = next byte as index to constant array
-    - value = get name from globals hash table
-    - push(value)

-You shouldn't need to keep the actual string value.
-Each OP_GET_GLOBAL references an index into the constants array to get a hash code and that hash code is looked up in the table.
-You can't directly index into a globals array because what if the garbage collector makes stuff move around.
-But since local variables will be handled separately, maybe you never garbage collect the globals because you never know if something later will use them so then global variables can be direct indexes into an array.
-And local variables are indexes into that function's array which will get popped off the stack at the end.
-That's just reference counting tho.

 Could have type tags for each thing in constants array packed in a separate array of longs, so it could look them up if it really wanted to.
 There's only 4 options and im afraid of the padding.